PhilJahn/SCOPE/README.md

 | DBHD                 | dbhd          | already in repository in folder ```offline_methods``` |
 | CluStream-O k=100/x | nooffline | included, only available for CluStream |

+## Cluster Evolution Evaluation

+For evaluating cluster evolution, we use the Temporal Silhouette index and the Cluster Mapping Measure.
+The code ```evalClusterEvolution.py``` can be run to apply the metrics.
+However, it requires stored labels, which are only created when running the Fertility-vs-Income dataset, and is only configured to work with that dataset.
+The Temporal Silhouette index needs to be downloaded from the [py-temporal-silhouette repository](github.com/CN-TU/py-temporal-silhouette).
+The files should be placed in a ```temporalsilhouette``` directory.
+CMM was reimplemented in this repository and can be found in ```cmm.py```.
+The assumption was made that every data point can only receive a single label, which was the case for our experiments, but deviates from the assumptions made in the original paper.
+The CMM score is obtained by calling ```get_cmm(x, gt, clu, w, k)```, where x is the dataset, gt are the ground truth labels, clu the cluster labels, w the weights (set to ones for our use case) and k is the number of nearest neighbors.

 ## Datasets

 Additional datasets were taken from the [USP DS repository](https://sites.google.com/view/uspdsrepository), [Computational Intelligence Group @ UFSCar's data stream repository](https://github.com/CIG-UFSCar/DS_Datasets) and [Tomas Barton's Clustering benchmark repository](https://github.com/deric/clustering-benchmark).
 The dataset .csv files of the first two only need to be added to the ```data``` folder for the datasets described in the paper.
 For the Clustering benchmark, the ```artificial``` folder from [here](https://github.com/deric/clustering-benchmark/tree/master/src/main/resources/datasets) needs to be added to the ````data``` directory.
+For the Fertility-vs-Income dataset, the content of ```fert_vs_gdp.arff``` from the the [real-world data folder](https://github.com/CN-TU/py-temporal-silhouette/tree/main/dataR) of the [ py-temporal-silhouette repository](github.com/CN-TU/py-temporal-silhouette) needs to be added inside a ```real-world``` directory in the ````data``` directory.
 The DENSIRED datasets are already available in this repository.

 ## Experiment Files

-We added most of the files in /dicts that store the results to the repository however the full result pkl-files for KDDCUP99 for CluStream, CluStream-S and CluStream-G were too large to be added on GitHub.
-We still  added the parameters, as well as the summary reports of the default, default_best (parameter optimization for default online parameters) and best runs for these experiments to the repository.
+We added most of the files in /dicts that store the results to the repository; however, the full result pkl-files for KDDCUP99 for CluStream, CluStream-S, and CluStream-G were too large to be added to GitHub.
+We still  added the parameters, as well as the summary reports of the default, default_best (parameter optimization for default online parameters), and best runs for these experiments to the repository.
 We will make these three files accessible outside of GitHub once the Double-blind aspect is finished.